TheOdinProject/curriculum/foundations/javascript_basics/revisiting_rock_paper_scissors.md

 - How to merge branches.
 - Best practices and use cases of branches.

-### Lesson overview

-This section contains a general overview of topics that you will learn in this lesson.

-- How to create a new branch.
-- How to merge branches.
-- Best practices and use cases of branches.

 ### Using branches

 You can make new branches by using the command `git branch <branch_name>`.
 You can then change to your new branch using `git checkout <branch_name>`.
 You can also create a new branch and change to it in a single command by using the `-b` flag with `checkout`, in the form `git checkout -b <branch_name>`.